thepangean/thepangean.github.io/_posts/2019-01-02-Confused-Indian-Econs-Student.md

 Oh Diary, spare a thought for all the poor foreign investors who were fooled into investing into this apparently ‘high growth’ economy which wasn’t!
 A decade of optimism, all for nothing.
 It was a lie.
 A scam.
 In case I haven’t made it clear enough, an economy is in a ‘high growth’ phase when it crosses 9% growth, which India didn’t (I know I have made it pretty clear.
 I just needed another reason to repeat it).

 What’s interesting is that the new GDP data has been released by NITI Aayog, a government think-tank, and not by the Central Statistics Office, as is the norm.
 I feel sad for poor Adarsh, my close friend.
-He is working so hard to join the Indian Statistical Institute in Kolkata, only to find his dream job has being taken over by a bureaucrat run organization!
+He is working so hard to join the Indian Statistical Institute in Kolkata, only to find his dream job is being taken over by a bureaucrat run organization!

 There are two beneficiaries from the new data, though, and this (somewhat) gives me a reason to smile: Unemployed youth and distressed farmers.
 These poor fellows had been wondering how did a high-growth phase not create enough jobs/ increase the standard of living for them.
 They now have an answer: there was no high growth economy to produce jobs/ increase standard of living in the first place!